frederic-perez/AmE-dictionary/data/dictionary.md

 __tap__ _v_ :nine: (tapped) __1__ To strike gently with a light blow or blows: _I tapped you on the shoulder to get your attention._ _Then he raised his cup and tapped Cato’s._ __2__ To give a light rap with: _tap a pencil._ __3__ To produce with a succession of light blows: _tap out a rhythm._ __4__ To select, as for membership in an organization; designate. __5__ _informal_ To ask (a person) for money. _Entrepreneurs tap neighbors for funding._
 __taper off__ _v_ :two::hammer: (tapering off) _The celebration began to taper off._
 __taper<sup>1</sup>__ _n_ :four: (tapers) __1__ A convex shape that narrows toward a point. __2__ The property possessed by a shape that narrows toward a point (as a wedge or cone). __3__ _She said the blessing over the tapers._ :es: vela
 __taper<sup>2</sup>__ _v_ :nine::m: (tapered, tapering) To taper is to gradually grow smaller or more narrow or less intense.
-Taper is often used with the word “off.” _Part of the power of the Vietnam Memorial is in how the two walls appear to “taper off” into infinity._
+Taper is often used with the word “off.” _Part of the power of the Vietnam Memorial is in how the two walls appear to “taper off” into infinity._ _Finally, the sound tapered off._
 __tapioca__ _n_ :mega:
 __taproom__ _n_ A room or establishment where alcoholic drinks are served over a counter. _Synonyms_ bar, ginmill, saloon
 __taproot__ _n_ :two::hammer: (taproots)